 FEESThere are no fees to use Airfare Watchdog.
 The airfare prices listed include government taxes and fees as this is required of internet advertisers.

 PRICINGAirfare Watchdog does not sell airfare; they just help you find the best prices.
-Do yourself a favor and review Airfare Watchdog’s daily rundown of the Top 50 airfare deals before booking a flight.
+Do yourself a favor and review Airfare Watchdog’s daily rundown of the top airfare deals to your destination before booking a flight.
 You might find that simply changing airlines or to a nearby airport could save you money.
 That being said, after we find the least expensive flight, we go straight to the airline’s website and book it directly with them.
 The lowest price is always guaranteed with the airline.

 UNIQUENESSAirfare Watchdog’s flight search to “anywhere” is awesome!
 Sometimes we just want to see where we can fly on the cheap, and they never seem to fail in finding the best deals from our town.
 Even better, AirfareWatchdog.com will tell you their tips to finding the cheap airfares in their “Notes” section on the results detail screen.
 AirfareWatchdog takes it further than other airfare comparison websites as they check for “seat availability” before they post their fares to make sure there are actually available seats on the airplane for you to book!
 Most other sites will publish airfare sales, without taking into account (or realizing) that there are only a few bookable seats left.
 Sounds simple, but we don’t know of any other website that does this.
 AirfareWatchdog.com includes flights from the smaller airlines: Southwest Airlines, Allegiant, USA3000.
 It’s about time, as we don’t know of any other flight comparison website that includes all these airlines.
 The AirfareWatchBlog is really worth subscribing to if you travel often.
 They not only post cheap airfare deals here, but they share their advice and experience such as “How useful are airline guarantees” and “The baggage insurance you’ve probably never heard about“.